×

 Online Learning

-If you are required to engage with online learning colleges may facilitate this by lending the IT equipment which you require.
+If you are required to engage with online learning, the College may help you with this through the loan of IT equipment.

 Pastoral Care

-Trainees will receive a high level of Pastoral Care from College Staff with appropriate support mechanisms in place.
+Like all students, trainees will receive a high level of pastoral care from College staff with appropriate support mechanisms in place.
+More details can be found on the ‘Support’ section of our website.

 The details set out above may be subject to change by the Department for the Economy.